EPiC-2023/EPiC-2023-data-preparation/README.md

 - `out_data_dir` - output directory for generated files
 - `scenarios_to_generate` - list of scenarios to generate in the run of `prepare.py`
 - `signals_to_include` - list of signals to inlcude in the generated data
+- `save_test_annotations` - whether to save annotations for the test set
 - `random_seed` - random seed used in random processes, such as shuffling participants or video ids, or generating random folds
 - `time_scale` - number of time-units per second (if time in the dataset is reported in miliseconds, then `time_scale` should be 1000, because 1s = 1000ms)
+- `num_significant_digits` - number of significant digits (digits after decimal point) in created .csv files (both annotations and physiology)
 - `stimuli_labels_path` - path to the file with names of stimuli
 - `default_times_dict_path` - path to the file with default parameters for time dictionary
 - `all_available_signals` - all signals available in the original dataset (not used in code, just a note in case someone edited `signals_to_include` and wanted to quickly go back)